 The economic impact

-Despite Labour’s election promise in its Trade policy to “Strengthen the quantitative analysis contained in National Interest Analyses required for Parliamentary Treaty ratification to ensure that best estimates of positive and negative impacts of any trade agreements are made” the quantitative analysis of the TPPA-11 is virtually the identical methodology (a “Dynamic” Computable General Equilibium (CGE) model) to that of the TPPA which they rightly are concerned about.
+Despite Labour’s election promise in its Trade policy to “Strengthen the quantitative analysis contained in National Interest Analyses required for Parliamentary Treaty ratification to ensure that best estimates of positive and negative impacts of any trade agreements are made” the quantitative analysis of the TPPA-11 is virtually the identical methodology (a “Dynamic” Computable General Equilibrium (CGE) model) to that of the TPPA which they rightly are concerned about.
 The published report tells us little about its assumptions and much useful detail is not included.
 We asked one of the authors for an explanation of some of its underlying assumptions and referred to documentation of the model (Ianchovichina & Walmsley, 2012).
-From this, it is clear that this model is unable to tell us anything useful about
+From this, it is clear that this model is unable to tell us anything useful about:

-Effects of some industries being dominated by one or a few firms: perfect competition is assumed.
+effects of some industries being dominated by one or a few firms: perfect competition is assumed.

-Whether total jobs are lost or gained overall: the existing workforce is assumed to effortlessly and immediately reassign itself to new jobs when industry composition changes, such as resulting from changes in trade patterns.
+whether total jobs are lost or gained overall: the existing workforce is assumed to effortlessly and immediately reassign itself to new jobs when industry composition changes, such as resulting from changes in trade patterns.
 The number of jobs in the economy does not change by assumption.
 It assumes jobs lost in one part of the economy are matched by gains in other parts.

-Impacts on people and communities as patterns of trade change.
+impacts on people and communities as patterns of trade change.
 For example, we know from research in New Zealand that when people lose their jobs, they may experience substantial income losses and take a long time to find a satisfactory replacement job.
 For example in the most recent New Zealand study, Hyslop and Townsend (2017) find that compared to workers who did not lose their jobs, displaced workers’ employment rate was 20-25 percent lower in the year following displacement and was still 8-12 percent lower five years later.
 Their earnings and total income were 25-30 percent lower in the first year and 13-22 percent lower five years later.
 The closest this model gets is to assume that wages are not instantly flexible downwards (though they are upwards) “thereby potentially creating unemployment”.
 This in itself depends on perfectly competitive product markets.
 No unemployment estimates or income losses are reported.

-The impact of the financial system other than that increased foreign investment in a country leads to increased outflows of income.
+The impact of the financial system, other than that increased foreign investment in a country leads to, increased outflows of income.
 There is no debt and no capital gains in the model for example.
-In the real world, the movement of finance can impact exchange rates, prices and the balance of trade; it can affect demand for goods and services through credit and debt.
+In the real world, the movement of finance can impact on exchange rates, prices and the balance of trade; it can affect demand for goods and services through credit and debt.
 It can also create crises.
 This is particularly relevant when modelling an agreement that is designed to deepen the financial system and increase international financial movements.

 In addition,

-Impacts on inequality – who gains and who loses from change – are not fully modelled and are not reported.
+impacts on inequality – who gains and who loses from change – are not fully modelled and are not reported.
 The share of income going to wages relative to the share going to investors can change in the model as a result of changes in employment and investment patterns.
 There is modelling at a broad level of types of jobs created and lost between occupational groups and industries (but not within them).
 Capital is divided into land and other capital.
 The returns to land rise steeply (suggesting further farm-land price inflation will occur) while returns to other capital fall, implying that some more capital-intensive industries such as manufacturing (which are often high wage) will lose.
 But growing disparities in wealth and income as a result of capital gains or market dominance are not modelled.